suncoast-devs/handbook/curriculum/front-end/react-i/assignments/color-picker.md

 The first value `hue` is given as a degrees (around a color wheel), the second value is a percentage of saturation (0% being grey, 100% fully saturated), and the third value, a percentage of lightness (0% black, 100% white).

+You can also read [this short guide to HSL](https://www.nixsensor.com/what-is-hsl-color/)

 ## Objectives

 - Respond to user events in React